-CNCAN reports annually or as requested to the Prime Minister, through the General Secretariat of the Government, on the status of the regulation, licensing and control activities.
+CNCAN reports annually and whenever is requested, to the Prime Minister, through the General Secretariat of the Government, on the status of the regulation, licensing and control activities.
 In addition, whenever the situation requires, CNCAN presents reports on:

 - Events that may affect the safe operation of nuclear facilities. - Situations that may affect national interests or the radiological protection of population and environment on the Romanian territory.